MutasimFe/8-Brushless-Motor-Driver-QS-909/README.md

 # The Main Idea:

-Connect the Brushless motor driver
+Connect the Brushless motor driver for the robot base

 # Components: